The primary purpose of this document is to keep Microsoft teams secure for a data breach or a compromised account by following best practices.

-With Office 365 Advanced Threat Protection, you can configure safe link policies and safe attachment policies within many Office environments, including Teams.
+With Microsoft 365 Advanced Threat Protection, you can configure safe link policies and safe attachment policies within many Office environments, including Teams.
 A safe links policy will allow you to have real-time click protection with any links shared over Teams chats.
 This will detonate the URL in a sandbox environment and scan for malicious content.
 If malicious content is detected, the user will be prevented from continuing.

 - Safe attachments scan files shared in Teams and also the files part of the document library associated with the Teams channel.